 We’ve compiled a list of schools with the best military science-related degrees.
 We ranked these colleges based on their tuition (lowest is best) and total enrollment (highest is best).

-Our Top 6 Schools for Military Science Degrees
+Our Best 6 Schools for Military Science Degrees

 Thomas Edison State University in Trenton, New Jersey offers a Bachelor of Science in Military Technology Leadership, which is only available for current members of the armed forces and veterans.
 The program prepares students for advancement in both military and civilian leadership by building off of their existing military experience.